Code-Institute-Submissions/Milestone-Project-181/README.md

 Credits
 Content:
-The text for section  was copied from the
+All text content in this website was written by me.

 Media:
 The photos used in this site were obtained from

 Acknowledgements:
-I received inspiration for this project from
+I received inspiration for this project from my mentor

+I also received inspiration from an Bootstrap mini project that was taught to use as part of our course